Phase portraits of random planar homogeneous vector fields: Introduction and main results

 We will say that is a \emph{random planar homogeneous polynomial vector field of degree $n$} if all the variables $A_{i,j}$ and $B_{i,j}$ are independent normal random variables with zero mean and standard deviation one.
 For short, we will write $A_{i,j}\sim \mathrm{N}(0,1)$ and $B_{i,j}\sim \mathrm{N}(0,1).$ The hypothesis that all the coefficients are $\mathrm{N}(0,1)$ is commonly used, see for instance~\cite{AL,CGM,LPP,PLPP} and it is quite natural and well motivated.
 In Section~\ref{s:probabilityspace} we briefly recall this motivation.

 In general we will denote by $P(W)$ the probability that a phase portrait of type $W$ occurs, modulus time orientation.
 Next results collect our main achievements.

-\begin{teo} Consider linear random vector fields $F_1$ of the form~\eqref{e:rhvf}.
+\begin{teo} Consider the linear random vector fields $F_1$ of the form~\eqref{e:rhvf}.
 Their phase portraits (modulus time orientation) with positive probability are the three ones shown in Figure~\ref{f:dibuix1}.
-They are completely determined by the couple $(i,l)=$(index, number of invariant lines).
+They are completely determined by the couple $(i,l)=$(index, number of invariant lines) at the origin.
 Moreover,

 Finally, the probability of the origin to be a global attractor is $1/4$ and the one of being a global repeller is also $1/4.$ \end{teo}

 To state our results for $n=2,3$ we need to introduce next two values